ordinals/ord/README.md

 Satoshis have traits, based on their ordinal.

-NB: Traits should be considered *UNSTABLE*.
-In particular, the satoshis with short names will not be available for quite some time, which might be desirable to fix, and would require an overhaul of the name trait.
+NB: Traits should be considered *UNSTABLE* and subject to change.

 The `traits` command prints out the traits of the satoshi with the given
 ordinal: